• Skip to main content

 • Donate

-You are here: Home / Homeschooling / Homeschooling Preschoolers / Morning Message On The Easel and Print-Rich Environment
+You are here: Home / Homeschooling With Purpose / Creative Children / Morning Message on the Easel and Print-Rich Environment

 Post may contain affiliate links.
 Read my disclosure statement.

 Caroline’s big Christmas present this year was a Melissa and Doug easel.
+(Read more about that here.)
 It has a chalkboard on one side and a whiteboard on the other.
 She uses it every day and enjoys it.

 Most mornings when she comes down she has a message waiting for her.
 Sometime it is just a picture that David drew the night before (since he’s the artist).
 Sometimes it’s a message I’ve written such as “Mama loves Caroline” or “Good Morning, Caroline.”